Kristin Davis Says It Can Be "Extremely Stressful" Aging in the Public Eye - E! Online

 Initially, Davis assumed the woman was joking.
 "I thought she was going to say she was kidding, but she didn't," she told NewBeauty, "so I left that bodega and went to the next bodega down the block, and I bought four big bags of M&M's and I ate them all.
 It was just very stressful back in the day…we had the extreme body stress, but now we have the age stress.
 Both were, and are, very hard things to deal with."

 Being constantly photographed by the paparazzi also isn't easy.
-"You're eating, you're talking, you're frowning, you might fall, all these things happen in a day, but they're there to catch it, Davis said.
+"You're eating, you're talking, you're frowning, you might fall, all these things happen in a day, but they're there to catch it," Davis said.
 "There's going to be bad pictures, and they're going to talk about them, and they're going to discuss your hair, your face, your this and your that and that's just how it is I guess…at least in this industry."

 And while Davis said she tries not to pay attention to these pictures, she admits they can be hard to ignore.
 "I think you're confronted with the fact that you can't win," she told the outlet.
 "That's my current feeling on the situation—you can only win in terms of how you feel with your own self.
 You can't please everybody."